relm-us/svelt-yjs/README.md

 See https://sveltyjs.dev

-Open it up in multiple browsers!
+Open it up in multiple browsers at the same time!

 ## Getting Started